huginnuk/coraxfm/content/articles/2022-06-14_offline_accounting.md

  The biggest "problem" that cloud accounting solves is VAT MTD.
 All businesses that are VAT registered have to use [specific software](https://www.gov.uk/guidance/find-software-thats-compatible-with-making-tax-digital-for-vat) for filing VAT.
 The answer is VAT bridging software.
 [TaxCalc](https://www.taxcalc.com/) sells VAT filing software for £17.50 a year.
 That makes it a lot less money than full-blown accounting software.

  So what to use for the bookkeeping part?
 Any software that you are able to keep accurate accounts in would work.
 A spreadsheet would be fine, but would end up being onerous for reconciling and making sure that the data is correct.
 The VAT bridging software would work well with either [Plain Text Accounting](https://plaintextaccounting.org/) or [Gnucash](https://gnucash.org/) if you'd like a user interface.

+ The last part, but most important, is sales invoices.
+Many banking apps like [Tide](https://www.tide.co/) include invoicing within their app free of charge.
+Sales invoices can be generated in the app, and then entered as a plain text transation.